Within the broad frame of political inclusion, incorporation, and democracy, I am currently pursuing three lines of research.

 In the area of religion and politics, I am interested in understanding the current wave of religious-based social and political mobilization in Latin America, in historical and comparative perspective.

-“Conservative Women as Constituencies: Religious Mobilization, Political Parties, and Gender Equality in Latin America” (under review, with Camilla Reuterswärd)
+“Conservative Women as Constituencies: Religious Mobilization, Political Parties, and Gender Equality in Latin America” (with Camilla Reuterswärd).

-In this paper, we ask when do conservative women mobilize in defense of religion and what are the consequences for gender equality.
+In this paper we ask when do conservative women mobilize in defense of religion.
 We compare two junctures when religion has been politicized in Latin America, sparking the mobilization of conservative women: late nineteenth and early twentieth century with the process of secularization, and early twenty-first century, with the advancement of feminist agendas and the consequent conservative reaction.
 We claim that comparing these two junctures allows observing common a mechanism of conservative women as an attractive constituency for political parties.

 3) Gender and feminism in contemporary politics

 As part of the Center for Conflict and Social Cohesion Studies (COES), a third line of research explores the effects of the recent wave of feminist mobilization in Chile.
 Funded by a mini-COES and in collaboration with Carolina Acevedo de la Harpe, Rodolfo Disi Pavlic, and Felipe Sánchez, the goal of the project is two-fold: using protest data from the Observatory of Conflicts and COES’ longitudinal national survey, we estimate the effects of feminist mobilization on gender-related attitudes.
 Second, we explore the impact of mobilization on gender violence complaints, using both survey and administrative data.